scr34m/centrometal-reverse-engineering/bus.md

 - 5 1 RPM hi byte
 - 5 1 RPM lo byte

+ In type poistion, only value 7 is monitored, but by the firmware there are more:
+ - 8, 9, 10, 11 for ADC query in 4 channels
+ - and 12

 ### Request 7 - Controller query ADC values for all channel

 ### Response 7